chingu-voyages/voyage-project-tier2-dailytasks/README.md

 - [ ] Clicking the "Save" button successfully updates the local storage with the latest task list state and progress.
 - [ ] The "Save" button is positioned intuitively and visibly for easy access.

-## Acknowledgements

-Jim's commitment to fostering an environment of productivity and organization has laid the groundwork for a project that promises to empower users in managing their daily tasks effectively.
-His initiative in conceptualizing this project has been invaluable, and we deeply appreciate his contribution to this endeavor

 ## About Chingu

 If you aren’t yet a member of Chingu we invite you to join us.
 We help our